 Timeframe: Start at least 21 days before export and repeat according to manufacturer’s directions until the date of export

 government approved veterinarian must treat the cat with a topical product that kills ticks and fleas on contact at least 21 days before the date of export.
-They may need to repeat the treatment to make sure the cat stays protected until export.
+Continuous protection from external parasites must be maintained until the time of export and treatments may need to be repeated by the veterinarian in accordance with the manufacturer’s directions.

 - To calculate 21 days before the date of export, count the first day the treatment is applied as day 0.
 For example, if treatment is given 1 January then the earliest date of export is 22 January.